Aisha is a public policy enthusiast with an interest in studying patterns of organisational change in bureaucracies.

-In her previous roles at the University of The Witwatersrand’s Centre for Learning on Evaluation and Results (CLEAR), the World Bank and various international NGOs, she has worked on programme and policy research including specialist monitoring and evaluation work in transitional, fragile and post conflict environments.
-She has worked extensively on programmes in South Africa, Uganda, Benin, Ghana, Kenya, Zambia and South Sudan on governance, peace and security issues with particular emphasis on reforms and institutional strengthening in the public sector, including with parliaments, legislatures, civil society and community-based organisations.
-She holds a Master's of Management degree in public and development management from the University of The Witwatersrand in Johannesburg, South Africa, where she worked on a dissertation analysing the introduction of context-based reforms in developing countries.
-The research looked at the case of the adaptation of the Management Performance Assessment Tool (MPAT) in South Africa and Uganda, funded by a bursary from Twende Mbele, a partnership of six African countries collaborating to develop and implement monitoring and evaluation systems that improve government performance and impact on citizens.
-Aisha has a BA in economics from Makerere University, Kampala, Uganda.
+In her previous roles at the Blavatnik School of Government, University of Oxford, University of The Witwatersrand’s Centre for Learning on Evaluation and Results (CLEAR), the World Bank and various NGOs, she has worked on programme and policy research including specialist monitoring and evaluation work in South Africa, Uganda, Benin, Ghana, Kenya, Zambia and South Sudan.

+Her work experience is centred on institutional reforms and the strengthening of the public sector.
+She holds a Master's of Management in public and development management from the University of The Witwatersrand in Johannesburg, South Africa, where she worked on a dissertation analysing the introduction of context-based reforms in developing countries.
+Aisha has a Bachelor of Arts in Economics from Makerere University, Kampala, Uganda.